LemLib/LemLib/docs/tutorials/2_configuration.md

 if the sensors readings are not changing or show very large numbers (>1000000), you've likely specified the wrong ports for the sensors
 ```

 Use the snippet in your program and run it.
 When you push the robot forwards, the measured position of the vertical encoder(s) should increase.
-If they decrease, then the sensor(s) needs to be reversed.
+If they decrease, the sensor(s) needs to be reversed.
 When you push the robot to the right (relative to the robot), the position measured by horizontal encoders should increase.
 If they decrease, the sensor(s) needs to be reversed.

 To reverse an ADI Encoder, simply pass `true` to the encoder constructors after the ports.
 For a rotation sensor, make the port number negative as with motors.
 See the example below: